gethello-app/Q-Bootstrap/README.md

   * If you are going to be iterating a lot of images and want to autoflash onto a sd card:
     Set `Q_AUTOFLASH_DRIVE=/dev/sdXXX` to your SDcard (no partitions, just the card)
   * Set `Q_KEEP_MOUNTED` to true if you want to explore the resulting filesystem before unmounting
-* Add some *overlays*.
+### Add *Overlays*.

 Overlays are just files that will overwrite anything on the pi's original filesystems.
 You can use `overlays/1` for the boot partition and `overlays/2` for the ext4 rootfs.

 * A good example is to enable ssh:
 ```
 touch `priv/overlays/1/ssh
 ```

 * And to add your SSH key to login to the pi

 ```
 keys_file="priv/overlays/2/home/pi/.ssh/authorized_keys"
 mkdir -p $(dirname $keys_file)